2028 FIFA Women's Club World Cup

-The 2028 FIFA Women's Club World Cup is the planned inaugural edition of the FIFA Women's Club World Cup, an international club association football competition organized by FIFA.
-It will be contested by 19 women's club teams in January and February 2028.
+The 2028 FIFA Women's Club World Cup is the planned inaugural edition of the FIFA Women's Club World Cup, an international women's association football club competition organized by FIFA.
+It is scheduled to be contested by 19 teams from 5 to 30 January 2028.
 The tournament was originally scheduled to be played in early 2026 but was delayed by two years.

 Background and format

 FIFA initially announced plans to establish a global women's club competition in May 2021.
-It would be structured similarly to the men's Club World Cup, which is scheduled to become a quadrennial tournament beginning with the 2025 edition.
+It would be structured similarly to the men's Club World Cup, which was scheduled to become a quadrennial tournament beginning with the 2025 edition.
 The FIFA Council approved the updated women's football calendar at the 74th FIFA Congress held in Bangkok in May 2024, which included the inaugural Women's Club World Cup in early 2026.
 The first edition of the quadrennial tournament was to be played in January and February 2026 and involve 16 teams.

-In March 2025, the FIFA Council moved the inaugural Women's Club World Cup to 2028 and created a new annual Women's Champions Cup to begin in the January/February 2026 slot.
-The Women's Club World Cup was expanded to 19 teams with qualification determined by the Women's Champions Cup, which would take place in the three years between World Cups.
+In March 2025, the FIFA Council moved the inaugural Women's Club World Cup to 2028 and expanded it to 19 teams.
+They also created a new annual Women's Champions Cup to begin in the January/February 2026 slot and take place in the three years between Club World Cups.
 The two-year delay followed a lack of progress in announced plans for the inaugural tournament, which had yet to have a host, sponsors, or television broadcasters announced.

-Six clubs are planned to participate in the play-in phase, with the three winners joining 13 other clubs in the next stage, which will consist of four groups of four, with the top two from each group advancing to the knockout stage.
+Six clubs will participate in the play-in stage where they are paired up.
+Each pair plays a match and the three winners will advance to the group stage to join 13 other teams who have qualified directly.
+In the group stage, the teams are put into four groups of four.
+The top two teams from each group advance to the quarter-finals.

+In January 2026, it was reported that Qatar was in talks to host the tournament.
+Outlets such as The Guardian and The New York Times noted that the Qatar women's national football team, which was created in 2009 as Qatar was preparing to bid for the 2022 FIFA World Cup, has not had an official match in 12 years, and was not ranked by FIFA.
+When asked about the team by the Times in 2022 and in 2026, including on whether the team "still exists, if it falls under the QFA umbrella, what funding and development plans are in place and their upcoming fixture schedule", Qatari officials from various agencies did not reply.
+Both outlets also noted that the choice was likely to attract criticism and controversy based on Qatar's human rights record, especially on LGBTQ issues, as was the case with the 2022 World Cup.